Understand the importance of budgeting for college students

 Under each of these student budget example categories, you should consider tracking the items both by the month and by the semester (or possibly by the school year).
 And make sure to compare what you thought you would spend on each item with the actual expenses for each.

-Learn more about creating and using a student budget and use our budget calculator.
+Learn more about creating and using a student budget.

 Find convenient student banking options to help your student budget